andrewsolis/cs401/docs/unit08/intro_css.rst

 ----------------------

 You should still have your old directory from the previous module that covered HTML with the associated **index.html** file.
 Navigate to your directory.
-Set your index.html file to the base file `here <https://raw.githubusercontent.com/andrewsolis/cs401/refs/heads/main/docs/unit08/resources/index.html>`_.
+You can use the ``index.html`` you created last time for Exercise 2 of the HTML, or copy an update version that is done `here <https://raw.githubusercontent.com/andrewsolis/cs401/refs/heads/main/docs/unit08/resources/index_css.html>`_.

 Run the following command to setup your small webserver, and navigate to http://localhost:8000/ to verify it is up and running.

 .. code-block:: console